zandrmartin/tasks.js/README.md

 tasks.js is a simple CLI todo list application that I wrote mostly as an excuse to learn JavaScript.
 In the process I've learned to love the language, but not the ecosystem. tasks.js has no external dependencies.

+### THIS PROJECT IS ABANDONED

+I've found that [todo.txt-cli](https://github.com/ginatrapani/todo.txt-cli) and the [ice_recur](https://github.com/rlpowell/todo-text-stuff/blob/master/ice_recur) add-on do everything tasks.js does and much more.
+I will no longer be updating this project and I encourage you not to use it.
+It was a fun way to learn JavaScript though.

 ## Description

 tasks.js fits somewhere between [Steve Losh's `t`](https://github.com/sjl/t) and